Saurabh224/Practathon-IISc/README.md

-# Practathon-IISc
+# Hactathon-IISc
-Fashion Recommendation Problem.
+Fashion Recommendation Ssytem Problem.

 Problem Statement
 We have been given 16K images of apparell from an ecommerce website.
 We've to design a fashion recommendation system for window shopping.
 At every time instant, a user is shown 4 images and he has to like 0 or more images.
 Based on his selection and the previously collected data, we have to show him next 4 images.
 The aforesaid is repeated, till the user chooses to quit.